 How does multi-car insurance work?

-Multi-car insurance is predominantly for private use only, however some insurers may allow you to cover your work vehicle alongside your private use car.
-Drivers won’t automatically be allowed to drive every car insured under the policy.
-Instead, they’ll need to be added as a named driver for every vehicle they intend to drive.
+Note that policyholders won’t automatically be allowed to drive every car insured under a multi-car insurance policy.
+Instead, they’ll need to be added as a named driver for each additional vehicle they intend to drive.